Pomona railway station: History

-From 1912-1963, the Yurol railway station was the next station south of Pomona, after its closure, the Cooroy railway station became the next station heading south.
+From 1912–1963, the Yurol railway station was the next station south of Pomona, after its closure, the Cooroy railway station became the next station heading south.

 In 1925, Pomona district farmers sent 14,924 cases of bananas alone to Brisbane and southern markets.

 The Station Master was finally withdrawn in 1991.
 Subsequently the station building, station residence, etc. was acquired for the use of the local community.
 In 2017, 120 years after Pinbarren siding, a new station building was opened.

-Following withdrawal of staff from the station buildings, Noosa Council in 2000 negotiated the removal of the historic station structures closer to the town center, on the opposite side of the tracks.
-Today the old station is an art gallery and tourist information center.
-The former station master's house is a community activities center.
+Following withdrawal of staff from the station buildings, Noosa Council in 2000 negotiated the removal of the historic station structures closer to the town centre, on the opposite side of the tracks.
+Today the old station is an art gallery and tourist information centre.
+The former station master's house is a community activities centre.

 Following removal of the railway buildings, a 'bus shelter' was placed on the single short platform.
 In 2009, the platform was extended with scaffolding and plywood materials.
 It was intended as an interim arrangement until a permanent extension was built.

 The temporary platform was washed away, and had to be rebuilt, following flooding in 2012.
 Work on a new, permanent, full-length platform commenced in November 2018.

-The reconstructed station opened in March 2020 and includes a distinctive Indigenous motif artwork.
+A new station opened in March 2020 as part of a $7 million dollar upgrade and includes a distinctive Indigenous motif artwork.
 The new platform is higher, level with the floor of trains, and includes full access for people with a disability.

-Opposite the platform lies a passing loop, used for one train to overtake another, or for when two trains traveling in opposite directions pass each other.
+Opposite the platform lies a second line used as a passing loop.

-New pedestrian paths connect the station to Factory Street and to the town centre via Station Street.
+Pedestrian paths were built to connect the station to Factory Street and to the town centre via Station Street.
+This includes an Australian first level pedestrian and horse crossing.